autumn-absconds/full-stack-dev-2023/README.md

 - use `npm update` to update packages safely. `npm outdated` shows outdated and latets versions of packages installed in your  **package.json**
 -  use `npm uninstall <package-name>` to uninstall packages from `package.json`
 - `node_modules` should not be shared - you can make `.gitignore`to ignore them to be uploaded.
+- use of ~,^ before the version number of a module.
+- a module is like a function which is impoted for he use .